Esophageal perforation is a rare but serious medical emergency with a very high mortality rate, especially if the diagnosis is delayed.

 Possible clues on chest radiographs include:

 - pneumomediastinum, abnormal cardiomediastinal contour, pneumothorax and pleural effusion are all features, although non-specific, for esophageal perforation 5

 - widening of the mediastinal shadow: non-specific on its own

 - most sensitive within the first 24 hours 1

-- patient examined semi-supine (~20 degrees) on fluoroscopy table
+- patient examined semi-supine (~20 degrees) on the fluoroscopy table

-- a water-soluble agent should be used initially as barium can cause mediastinitis
+- a low-osmolar water-soluble agent should be used initially as barium can cause mediastinitis 1

-- oesophageal perforation may be represented as mucosal irregularity or gross extraluminal contrast extravasation
+- esophageal perforation may be represented as mucosal irregularity or extraluminal oral contrast leak

 The role of CT is usually to look for stigmata of perforation when fluoroscopy is equivocal, and there is persisting suspicion of perforation.
 These include:

-- extraluminal gas locules in the mediastinum or abdominal cavity, adjacent to the oesophagus are highly suggestive 2, 4
+- extraluminal gas locules in the mediastinum or abdominal cavity, adjacent to the esophagus are highly suggestive 2,4

 - pleural or mediastinal fluid